olegkuftyrev/blimp1/README.md

 ## 🎨 UI Guidelines

-- Uses Chakra UI components for consistent design
+- Uses Tailwind CSS for consistent design and styling
 - No icons in the UI (clean, text-based interface)
 - Touch-optimized interface for tablet use
 - Large, easy-to-tap buttons for kitchen environment